woof84/research-tips/_tutorials/2017-04-18-research-abstracts.markdown

     - Scholarship as Conversation
 # UCLA Library Core Competencies
 core-competencies:
-    - Share the work and engage with audiences.
+    - Share the work and engage with audiences
 tags:
 - research abstract
+- presentation abstract
-- abstract
+- writing an abstract
 ---
 <p>Are you applying to present your research project at a conference or submitting it for publication?
 If yes, you will most likely have to submit a research abstract.
 Here's a quick introduction that will teach you all about abstracts.</p>